-Microchannel Plates (MCPs) are chosen as the baseline photo-sensors for PANDA barrel DIRC thanks to their several advantages; namely, they are commercially available as multi-anode devices and provide a good active area ratio while still being quite compact in size.
-MCP-PMTs exhibits high gain, high quantum efficiency and good single photon sensitivity, excellent time resolution, much better magnetic field immunity compared to the classical MaPMTs, and low DCR; however they pose severe challenges in terms of aging \cite{Lehmann_MCP}.
-In the last decade, MCP-PMTs were reported to show instability in the photocathode performance and loss in quantum efficiency with a Integrated Anode Charge (IAC) of about 200~mC/cm$^2$, whereas the requirement of PANDA remains at a level of 5~C/cm$^2$.
+Microchannel Plates (MCPs) are chosen as the baseline photo-sensors for the PANDA barrel DIRC thanks to their several advantages; namely, they are commercially available as multi-anode devices and provide a good active area ratio while still being quite compact in size.
+MCP-PMTs exhibit high gain, high quantum efficiency, and good single photon sensitivity, excellent time resolution, much better magnetic field immunity compared to the classical MaPMTs, and low DCR; however they pose severe challenges in terms of aging \cite{ALICE_Lehmann_MCP}.
+In the last decade, MCP-PMTs were reported to show instability in the photocathode performance and a loss in quantum efficiency with an Integrated Anode Charge (IAC) of about 200~mC/cm$^2$, whereas the requirement of the PANDA experiment remains at a level of 5~C/cm$^2$.
 A mitigation strategy to lifetime degradation has been a major effort for the PANDA collaboration.
-It has been demonstrated that improvement in the vacuum quality and sealing enhances the performance.
+It has been demonstrated that improvements in vacuum quality and sealing enhance the performance.
 However, an ultra-thin coating of resistive and/or secondary electron emissive (SEE) layer using ALD techniques applied to the surfaces of the MCP pores prevents the desorption of gaseous contaminants during the electron amplification process.
 An interesting side effect of this approach is the possibility of optimizing the MCP resistance and the SEE coefficient independently and hence increasing the rate capability and the gain of the MCP-PMT.
-A systematic and thorough characterization of several varieties of MCP-PMTs have demonstrated a `tremendously increased lifetime of MCP-PMTs' (see fig.~\ref{fig:PANDA} (c)) with ALD coating~\cite{Lehmann_ALD}.
+A systematic and thorough characterization of several varieties of MCP-PMTs have demonstrated a `tremendously increased lifetime of MCP-PMTs' with ALD coating~\cite{ALICE_Lehmann_MCP}.